Frequently Asked Questions

 What do I do if I see a street light that is out?

 Street lights are maintained by the electric company Puget Sound Energy.
-There are two ways to address a burned out street light.

 The first is to go to the PSE web site at https://pse.com/accountsandservices/ServiceAlert/Pages/Street-Light-Problem.aspx

 There is a tree that appears to be unsafe, what should I do?

 Do not attempt to cut the tree down yourself.
 If the tree is in your yard then take pictures of the tree and ask permission from the ACC to cut the tree down.
 Then arrange for an arborist to remove the tree.
 If the tree is in the wetland adjacent to your yard, then hire an arborist to prepare a written report for you identifying the safety hazard.
 Take the report down to the city permitting office.
 Provide the report and obtain a permit to cut the tree down.
 The tree must be a safety issue to obtain this approval.
 Then have an arborist cut down the tree.
 This will be at your expense; the city does not pay for this expense.
 Trees that are EHOA property that are unsafe will be removed as required at EHOA expense.

 A. The best way to pay your dues is to be sure the EHOA has your email address and pay by the link sent to you each quarter or to mail the check or have your bank auto-pay to the association’s mail box at

 Eaglemont Community Homeowners Association